TechWorksHub/best-practice-guide/source/cookbook.rst

 pitfalls.
 While there are many resources available for self teaching, it is generally assumed the practitioner is either an absolute beginner to engineering, or already a seasoned expert in AI and ML.
 In this document, we provide a practical guide to AI and Machine learning for electronic systems engineers who already have a strong base of knowledge in electronic systems but no specialized expertise.
 This guide will be practice focused, with the goal of helping engineers to make good decisions and avoid problems.

 The guide will cover, in order:

-* Should I AI?
+* Should I Use AI?
 * Defining the Project
 * Collecting Data
 * Training your AI Application